patrickrauls/AWStour/SslWalkthrough.md

 ```

 ### Set the port in .env
 If you have an environment variable in your .env specifying the port for the server to serve requests on now is the time to change it to reflect where your requests will ultimately be served.
-In the case of this example, we are using port 800 to serve SSL requests
+In the case of this example, we are using port 8000 to serve SSL requests

-### Getting the darn thing to run already
+### Finalizing and Running
 ```
 # get into your project dir if you aren't already
 cd [project dir]